-Mark Fodness starts his fourth season at the helm of the Bemidji State tennis program in 2015-16.
+Mark Fodness starts his fifth season at the helm of the Bemidji State tennis program in 2016-17.

 During the 2015 campaign, Fodness led his squad to a 5-10 overall record and a 3-9 mark in the NSIC.
 The Beavers took wins over University of Minnesota Crookston (twice), Martin Luther College, Southwest Minnesota State University and University of Minnesota Duluth to end the season.
 BSU earned back-to-back wins of 9-0 against Minnesota Crookston and Martin Luther and then in its second meeting with UMC, the Beavers finished with yet another 9-0 victory.

 After a 1-13 season in his collegaite coaching debut season, Fodness revamped his lineup and his team responded by going 8-8 in 2014.
 The seven-win improvment marked its best win total in 12 years and narrowly missed qualifying for the NSIC Tournament.
 At the conclusion of the 2014 campaign, the team's No. 1 singles player and half of its top doubles team and newcomer, Shaylin Prout, was selected for NSIC All-Conference Honorable Mention honors, marking the first time since 2009 that BSU had been represented on the squad.